A vector quantized masked autoencoder for audiovisual speech emotion recognition: Experiments

-\paragraph{Impact of the audio and visual discrete index token size} Figure~\ref{fig:size-tokens} shows the impact of the dimensions of the discrete index tokens for the visual ($h$ and $w$) and audio ($d$) modalities on the emotion recognition performance.
-The values of $h$ and $w$ represent the visual token size on the horizontal and vertical axes, respectively, while $d$ represents the token size on the frequency axis of the audio modality.
-Our study reveals that the performance of emotion recognition is impacted by both ($h, w$) and $d$ values.
-Therefore, it is essential to select these parameters carefully.
-Based on our experiments, we recommend fixing them to ($h=w=4,~d=4$) for optimal performance.
+Fig.~\ref{fig:size-tokens} shows the impact of the dimension of the discrete visual and audio tokens in terms of emotion recognition accuracy.
+In this figure, $h$ and $w$ represent the horizontal and vertical dimensions of the token in the visual modality, while $d$ represents the frequency dimension of the tokens in the audio modality.
+Moreover, we only consider the case $h=w$.
+The results reveal that it is important to select these parameters carefully, as their value significantly impacts the performance.
+Based on our experiments, we recommend fixing them to ($h=w=4,~d=4$).